-Spatially varying strain in monolayer TMDs—i.e., inhomogeneous or non-uniform strain profiles—can actively drive exciton dynamics in the material \cite{feng_strain-engineered_2012, cordovilla_leon_exciton_2018, moon_dynamic_2020-1, datta_spatiotemporally_2022, kim_strained_2024}, enabling exciton trapping and guiding via strain-engineered potentials \cite{castellanos-gomez_local_2013, wang_strain-induced_2020, dirnberger_quasi-1d_2021, li_enhanced_2023}.
-These strain-induced effects manifest as exciton drift driven by energy gradients \cite{feng_strain-engineered_2012, moon_dynamic_2020-1}, as well as strain-induced diffusion \cite{cordovilla_leon_exciton_2018}.
 Exciton transport in such systems has typically been modeled using phenomenological drift-diffusion equations, where position- and time-dependent mobility and diffusion coefficients are fitted to experimental or empirical trends \cite{cordovilla_leon_exciton_2018, harats_dynamics_2020}.
 Drift is commonly attributed to the strain-induced spatial variation of exciton energies—driving excitons toward regions of lower energy (higher strain) \cite{feng_strain-engineered_2012, cordovilla_leon_exciton_2018}.
-Diffusion behavior, in contrast, has drawn considerable attention due to reports of anomalous \cite{rosati_strain-dependent_2020, uddin_neutral_2020, wagner_nonclassical_2021} and even “negative” diffusion regimes \cite{rosati_negative_2019}.
-Yet most theoretical treatments rely on simplified models that either neglect the composite quasiparticle nature of excitons \cite{khatibi_impact_2018, rosati_dark_2021, an_strain_2023}, or use first principles results only to parametrize otherwise phenomenological transport models \cite{rosati_strain-dependent_2020, chand_visualization_2022, hernandez_lopez_strain_2022}.
-In particular, excitonic dispersion is often approximated using strain-independent effective masses, and energies are typically evaluated only at high-symmetry k-points \cite{rosati_strain-dependent_2020, wagner_nonclassical_2021}.
-While such approaches can capture complex many-body processes—such as intervalley scattering \cite{rosati_dark_2021, an_strain_2023} or trion formation \cite{harats_dynamics_2020, lee_drift-dominant_2022}—they often neglect the full momentum-space structure of the exciton under strain, limiting their ability to reveal the microscopic mechanisms driving exciton transport in strained 2D materials.
+Diffusion behavior, in contrast, has drawn considerable attention due to reports of anomalous \cite{rosati_strain-dependent_2020, uddin_neutral_2020, wagner_nonclassical_2021} and even so-called “negative” diffusion regimes \cite{rosati_negative_2019}.
+Yet most theoretical treatments rely on simplified models that either neglect the many-body quasiparticle nature of the excitons \cite{khatibi_impact_2018, rosati_dark_2021, an_strain_2023}, or use first principles results to parametrize otherwise phenomenological transport models \cite{rosati_strain-dependent_2020, chand_visualization_2022, hernandez_lopez_strain_2022}.
+In particular, excitonic dispersion is often approximated using strain-independent effective masses, and energies are typically evaluated at high-symmetry k-points \cite{rosati_strain-dependent_2020, wagner_nonclassical_2021}.
+While such approaches can capture complex many-body processes such as intervalley scattering \cite{rosati_dark_2021, an_strain_2023} or trion formation \cite{harats_dynamics_2020, lee_drift-dominant_2022}, they often neglect the full momentum-space structure of the exciton under strain, limiting their ability to track the structure-specific mechanisms driving exciton transport in strained 2D materials.